Monday, April 4, 2011

 Doing these scans (along with "The Hooky Team," the third-longest "Lulu" story, also published in 1947) gave me a fresh look at these long-familiar stories.
 It reminds me how easy it is to take Stanley's Little Lulu for granted.
 In '47, Stanley's Lulu was still a work in progress.
 His take on the characters continued to evolve until the end of the 1940s.
 Their actions, reactions, motivations and frustrations remained essentially the same until later in the 1950s.

-At this time, John Stanley did the bulk of the artwork for this series.
-His somewhat spikier, more animated style is muted by the need to conform to Marge Buell's near-primitive look and feel.
-The awkwardly designed characters wouldn't really look right 'til Irving Tripp became the inker, circa 1950.
+At this time, Charles Hedinger and Irving Tripp did the bulk of the artwork for this series.
+It was a transitional period for the feature.
+The awkwardly designed characters wouldn't really look right 'til Irving Tripp took a more prominent role, circa 1950.

-Stanley's hand emerges when the characters themselves are agitated.
+Stanley's hand, from his pencil rough "script," emerges when the characters themselves are agitated.
 Flashes of his 1960s work can be glimpsed through the cracks.
-He acquits himself well in the consistency of character proportions, from panel to panel.
-This is hard work, especially with poorly-designed cartoon characters.

 This story's title is an allusion to a popular play (made into a hit 1941 movie) by George S. Kaufman and Moss Hart, called The Man Who Came To Dinner.
 The play gave Monty Woolley the role of a lifetime as a-hole/art critic Sheridan Whiteside.